jdrestre/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 File Name|Task Name|Task Description
 ---|---|---
 [0-read_file.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/0-read_file.py)|0.
 Read file|Write a function that reads a text file (UTF8) and prints it to stdout:
+[1-number_of_lines.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/1-number_of_lines.py)|1.
+Number of lines|Write a function that returns the number of lines of a text file

 ---
 ## Author